CortisolAI/cortisol/docs/docs/getting-started.md

 ### Prerequisities

-Cortisol requires the following one of the following Python versions: 3.8, 3.9, 3.10 or 3.11
+Cortisol requires one of the following Python versions: 3.8, 3.9, 3.10 or 3.11

 ### Install Cortisol